AI-Generated Study Guide

 • Proper handling in API responses

-12 Factor App & Cloud Architecture 6 Questions
+6. 12 Factor App & Cloud Architecture

 Important for modern application development and deployment, specifically mentioned as a bonus skill in the job description.

-1. How do you handle configuration management following 12 Factor principles?
+Q1: How do you handle configuration management following 12 Factor principles?

 In alignment with 12 Factor principles, I strictly separate configuration from code by: